keras-team/keras/docs/templates/getting-started/complete_guide_to_the_keras_functional_api.md

 # containing information about the entire sequence
 lstm_out = LSTM(32)(x)
 # here we insert the auxiliary loss, allowing the LSTM and Embedding layer
-# to be trained smoothly even the main loss will be much higher in the model
+# to be trained smoothly even though the main loss will be much higher in the model
 auxiliary_loss = Dense(1, activation='sigmoid', name='aux_output')(lstm_out)

 # at this point we feed into the model our auxiliary input data